Free Tool | Public-Site Diagnostic

 AI Crawler Access Checker

 Paste your domain and check whether major AI and search crawlers can read the public site.
+If you are working on GEO or AI search visibility, this is the technical gate check that tells you whether bots can get a clean read in the first place.

 • Checks GPTBot, Google-Extended, PerplexityBot, CCBot, and Googlebot